A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Method

 which can be further simplified and bounded as follows:

-Let $z^*$ be the optimal solution to the minimization problem in Eq. \eqref{eq:single_order_up_to_level}.
+{Here, the equality uses the fact that $y^* \neq 0$, which ensures that $c(y^*) + \sum_{i=1}^d c_i x_i = c(x+y^*)$.} Let $z^*$ be the optimal solution to the minimization problem in Eq. \eqref{eq:single_order_up_to_level}.
 Then, as long as $x \le z^*$ componentwise, the minimization problems in Eqs. \eqref{eq:argminimpulse} and \eqref{eq:single_order_up_to_level} are equivalent.
 This in turn implies that under our proposed policy, the order-up-to vector is simply $z^*$, irrespective of the initial state $x_0$, as long as $x_0\leq z^*$.
 Thus, if we assume that $z^* \geq 0$, which holds in all our test problems, then, since we start our simulations from the initial state $x_0=0$, the order-up-to vector $z^*$ does not need to be recomputed at every ordering decision. }

 { {\bf An alternative approach for deriving the optimal order quantity.} One can alternatively use the neural network approximation of the gradient, $G_{\vartheta}$, for solving \eqref{eq:argminimpulse}.
 In particular, the first-order optimality condition yields $\nabla_z V(z) = -c$, where $c$ is the vector of variable ordering costs.
 Thus, substituting $G_\vartheta$ for $\nabla V$ then yields